 There will be no charge to utilize the public swimming area planned adjacent to the northwest corner of the lagoon.
 Aside from the public swimming area, the general public will be able to use the waters of the lagoon itself for watercraft recreation purposes by patronizing one of the future commercial vendors/resorts, or as a guest of a member of the Wai Kai Hale Club.
 These future commercial vendors/resorts will be helping to pay for the maintenance of the lagoon itself as part of their share of HRCA fees.

 The Wai Kai Hale Club is an association-based amenity for Hoakalei residents.
 When homeowners purchased in Kipuka, Kuapapa and Lei Pauku, they automatically became mandatory members of the Wai Kai Hale Club.
 Ka Makana Homeowners have an option to join.
 Currently in its initial phase, the Club offers a beach-like setting with chaise lounges and BBQ grills and private access to the Lagoon for launching small watercraft – all located on the northeast side of Lagoon.
-Members can participate in stand up yoga classes, monthly Pau Hana events and other social gatherings, however, these are currently restricted due to COVID-19.
+Members can participate in stand up yoga classes, monthly Pau Hana events and other social gatherings.
 A swimming pool and permanent restrooms are being planned and designed right now, and construction could begin next year.
 For more information about the Club, please visit www.facebook.com/WaiKaiHaleClub.

 The Master resort covenants Hoakalei homeowners received when they purchased their home describes the mechanism for determining homeowners’ share of HRCA fees.
 You can find this breakdown in Exhibit C, Table No. 1 of the master covenants.
 The table lists the different types of class members of HRCA and the assigned Minimum Equivalent Units per class.
 If you look at column D, you’ll see that the amount shown for Residential is at 30%, the golf course is at 2%, and the remaining Hotel/Industrial/Retail/Marina comprises the remaining 68%.
 With the proposed change from marina to lagoon, it is anticipated that some of the non-residential uses shown below will be simplified in a future update of the master covenants.